librenms/librenms/doc/Support/Configuration.md

 ```

 `good_if` is matched against ifDescr value.
 This can be a bad_if value
-as well which would stop that port from being ignored.
-I.e If bad_if
+as well which would stop that port from being ignored. i.e. if bad_if
 and good_if both contained FastEthernet then ports with this value in
 the ifDescr will be valid.